Lee Seung-gi (footballer): Club career

-Lee was selected by Gwangju FC as a draft pick from the University of Ulsan for the 2011 K-League season.
+Lee, who was born on 2 June 1988, in Gwangju, was selected by Gwangju FC as a draft pick from the University of Ulsan for the 2011 K-League season.
 After making his first appearance for his new club in the second round 2011 K-League Cup match on 6 April 2011 against Busan I'Park, he played his first K-League game the following week against Sangju Sangmu Phoenix, which ended in a draw.
 Lee scored his first professional goal in Gwangju's win over Daejeon Citizen on 1 May 2011.
 Lee would go on to score a further seven goals during the season, finishing as his club's joint top scorer for 2011 alongside João Paulo.

 Gwangju were relegated following the completion of the 2012 K-League season.
 In January 2013, Lee transferred to Jeonbuk Hyundai Motors.